After Gallbladder Surgery

 You can get back to your normal routine as soon as you feel able.
 To speed healing:

 Follow your healthcare provider’s instructions about bathing and caring for your incisions.

 Walk and move around as often as possible.
-But follow your healthcare provider's instructions on how much weight you can lift.
+But follow your provider's instructions on when to start aerobic exercise and how much weight you can lift.